 Media Consultancy

 With a broad people-finding remit, we have advised on a wide variety of projects – from conducting genealogical research for the TV documentary series A House Through Time and the BBC’s flagship television series Who Do You Think You Are? to tracing family members for The Secret History of My Family and identifying and tracking down the evacuees in a 1941 photograph for the Royal Mail.
+Our most recent television appearance was on Channel 4’s Key To A Fortune, a property show with an added genealogy twist.

 Our staff are used to working with documentary makers and film crews, and liaising with producers and directors.
 They can advise on possible approaches and resources, undertake whatever research is necessary and help to interpret genealogical and biographical data within a historical context.